 You’re NOT a failure.

 When someone doesn’t see success immediately from a drug and alcohol recovery program or even a drug and alcohol treatment program, it doesn’t mean that they’ve failed.
 Additionally, when you put that sort of pressure on someone to stay sober and drug free after they’ve struggled with drug and alcohol related problems, you are actually making it more difficult for them to try to overcome their addiction.
-This is where BRC Recovery wants to remind you of two very important things:
+This is where BRC Healthcare wants to remind you of two very important things:

 1. Recovery is not and should not ever be guaranteed.